wp-plugins/gwolle-gb/readme.txt

 = Todo/coming up in future releases =

 * Bughunting (check all the FIXME's in the code).
-* Pagination is sometimes funky in the backend.
-* Add possibility to empty trash and spam.
 * Make Install method more safe.
 * Bring Import method back and refactor it.
 Add more sources.
 * Bring Uninstall back, this time in a separate admin page?
 * Bring AJAX back, this time inside actions.
-* Bring Frontend Widget back, and maybe a Widget with "best" entries as well.
 * Bring Dashboard Widget back.
 * Redo Settings page with tabs for separate parts.
 * Add an RSS Feed for Guestbook Entries.